-Can Other Sleeping Problems Trigger Migraines?
+Can Other Sleep Problems Trigger Migraines?

 How Can I Prevent Future Migraines?

 - Stick to a schedule: Try to go to bed and wake up at the same times every day, even on weekends.
-Keeping your sleeping schedule consistent helps avoid insufficient or excessive sleep that can trigger migraines.
+Keeping your sleep schedule consistent helps avoid insufficient or excessive sleep that can trigger migraines.

 - Avoid substances before bed: Alcohol, nicotine, and caffeine can interfere with your sleep quality and consistency.

-- Get comfy: Take time to relax before bed by engaging in calming activities like reading, meditating, or listening to music.
+- Get comfortable: Take time to relax before bed by engaging in calming activities like reading, meditating, or listening to music.
 Make sure your room is kept at a cool and comfortable temperature, and your mattress offers plenty of support.

 - Turn off the lights: In addition to your lamps and overhead lights, the light emitted from mobile phones, tablets, TVs, and other electronic devices can disrupt your circadian rhythm and make falling asleep difficult.
 It is best to shut off these devices before bedtime and avoid using them while in bed.